 Marketing Automation & Hashtags

-Marketing automation adds another layer to the conversation.
-Some affiliates automate their posts, but I don’t take this approach.
-While I don’t use Hootsuite to automate posts on Facebook, I use it to automate on Twitter.
-I’ve tried automating on Facebook and was unimpressed with the results.
+Marketing automation adds another wrinkle to the conversation.
+Some affiliates automate their posts with software like Hootsuite, but I don’t.
+I’ve tried automating on Facebook and was unimpressed with my results.
 I prefer to post natively and schedule content to meet my objectives.
-Still, using a third-party app could work for you.
+Still, using a third-party automation application could work for you.

-Hashtags never became the “it” thing to do on Facebook compared to Twitter and Instagram, but a couple of studies show that adding hashtags to Facebook posts can increase impressions, click-through rates, and engagement.
+Hashtags never became the “it” thing to do on Facebook compared to Twitter and Instagram, but a couple of studies show that adding hashtags can increase impressions, click-through rates, and engagement.

 Channels & Ways to Promote